Table of Contents

 if (assetInfo.assetId == 'occlusion1') {

-// Obtain the occlusion material provided by the Mega plugin
+//Get the occlusion material provided by the mega plugin

 let occlusionMaterial = scene.assets.getAsset("material", "easyar-occlusion");